Phase diagram of early training dynamics in deep neural networks: effect of the learning rate, depth, and width: Discussion

 \section{Discussion}

-We have studied the effect of learning rate, depth, and width on the training dynamics in DNNs trained using SGD with learning rate scaled as $\eta = c /\lambda_0^H$.
-For various models and datasets, we demonstrated the existence of four training regimes.
+We have studied the effect of learning rate, depth, and width on the early training dynamics in DNNs trained using SGD with learning rate scaled as $\eta = \nicefrac{c}{\lambda_0^H} $.
 We analyzed the early transient and intermediate saturation regimes and presented a rich phase diagram of early training with learning rate, depth, and width.
 We report two new phases, sharpness reduction and loss-sharpness catapult, which have not been reported previously.
-We also find that the critical $c$'s increase significantly with $d/w$ on average.
-We further studied loss connectivity in the early transient regime and demonstrated the existence of a regime $c_{loss} < c < c_{barrier}$, in which the final point after the catapult lies in the same basin as initialization, connected through a linear path.
-Finally, we study these phenomena in a 2-layer linear network ($uv$ model), gaining insights into the opening of the sharpness reduction phase and increase of $c_{max}$ with $d/w$.
+Furthermore, we empirically investigated the underlying cause of sharpness reduction during early training.
+Our findings show that setting the network output to zero at initialization effectively leads to the vanishing of sharpness reduction phase at supercritical learning rates.
+We further studied loss connectivity in the early transient regime and demonstrated the existence of a regime $\langle c_{loss} \rangle < c < \langle c_{barrier} \rangle$, in which the final point after the catapult lies in the same basin as initialization, connected through a linear path.
+Finally, we study these phenomena in a 2-layer linear network ($uv$ model), gaining insights into the opening of the sharpness reduction phase.

-We performed a preliminary analysis on the effect of batch size on the presented results in Appendix \ref{appendix:batch_size}.
-The sharpness trajectories of models trained with a smaller batch size ($B = 32$ vs. $B = 512$) show all four training regimes.
-The main effect of lowering batch size is that in the late time regime (iv), sharpness settles down to a value significantly smaller than $2/ \eta$, which is consistent with \cite{Jastrzebski2020TheBP} and \cite{Cohen2021GradientDO}.
+We performed a preliminary analysis on the effect of batch size on the presented results in \Cref{appendix:batch_size}.
+The sharpness trajectories of models trained with a smaller batch size ($B = 32$ vs. $B = 512$) show similar early training dynamics.
 In the early transient regime, we observe a qualitatively similar phase diagram.
 In the intermediate saturation regime, the effect of reducing the batch size is to broaden the transition around $c_{crit}$.

-Throughout this work, we have scaled the learning rate using the top eigenvalue of the Hessian as a measure of sharpness.
-In practice, various other choices can be made.
-For example, \cite{Lewkowycz2020TheLL} scaled the learning rate with the top eigenvalue of the NTK, which also shows similar results but a few differences.
-At early training times, we observed that the NTK may not catapult during early training, which results in the absence of the sharpness catapult phase.
-Moreover, the deviation of various critical constants, $\langle c_{loss} \rangle $ and $\langle c_{max} \rangle$, with $d/w$, is less pronounced.
-These differences can be observed in the $uv$ model analysis presented in Section \ref{section:uv_model}, as $\Tr(H) = \text{NTK}$ in that case.